The urethra is the vessel responsible for transporting urine from the bladder to an external opening in the perineum.

 Due to the short length of the urethra, women are more susceptible to infections of the urinary tract.
 This usually manifests as cystitis, an infection of the bladder.

 Common symptoms of cystitis are dysuria (pain upon urination), frequency, urgency, and haematuria (blood in the urine).
-A mid stream urine sample can be taken, and tested for the presence of nitrites and leukocytes (both of which indicate infection).
+A mid-stream urine sample can be tested for the presence of nitrites and leukocytes (both of which indicate infection).

-Urinary tract infections are treated with a three day course of antibiotics.
+Simple urinary tract infections are typically treated with a three-day course of antibiotics.